huxi/huxi-gradle-plugins/GETTING-STARTED.markdown

 ## Getting Started

+This guide should be all you need to get started with the PGP plugin, but you will have to read up on how to use the Gradle Maven Plugin yourself and also how to create your secret key for signing.
+The build in the `samples/` folder should give you an idea of what you are aiming for.

 ### Requirements

 1. You need the latest version of Gradle built from source, as mentioned earlier (instructions [here](http://gradle.org/build.html))